-6.2 Site-Access and Instrument Locations
+6.2 Site Access and Instrument Locations

 NEON sites will be visited by field ecologists on a regular basis.
-To protect the environment near sites, several access points have been established to minimize local disturbance over the life of the project for locations (e.g., sensors and boat launches) that are accessed frequently (Figure 4, Figure 5).
-Field ecologists must use established paths and access points when possible to avoid causing disturbance to the site.
+To protect the environment near sites, several access points have been established to minimize local disturbance over the life of the site at locations (e.g., sensors and boat launches) that are accessed frequently (Figure 4 and Figure 5).